mdavezac/LaDa/sphinx-doc/source/pyapi/vasp/incar-attr.rst

    .. py:attribute:: Incar.system

-      See the documentation for :py:class:`System`.
+      See the documentation for :py:class:`~lada.vasp.incar.System`.

    .. py:attribute:: Incar.U_verbosity

-      See the documentation for :py:class:`UParams`.
+      See the documentation for :py:class:`~lada.vasp.incar.UParams`.

    .. py:attribute:: Incar.lsorbit

-      See the documentation for :py:class:`LSorbit`.
+      See the documentation for :py:class:`~lada.vasp.incar.LSorbit`.